aflahsidhique/HackerRank-solutions/Serlock and Array/serlockandarray.md

 3.We initialize the variable left_sum to 0, which will keep track of the sum of elements to the left of the current element.

 4.We iterate through the array using a for loop and perform the following steps:
-> Check if the left sum multiplied by 2 is equal to the total sum minus the current element.
+> 1.Check if the left sum multiplied by 2 is equal to the total sum minus the current element.
 If it is, we have found a balanced sum and we return "YES".
-> Add the current element to the left sum.
+> 2.Add the current element to the left sum.

 5.If we finish iterating through the array without finding a balanced sum, we return "NO".